Spirik/GEM/README.md

 Whichever option you choose you may need to reload IDE afterwards.

-For PlatformIO, add the library to the `lib_deps` option in your project `platformio.ini`:
+For PlatformIO, add the [GEM library](https://registry.platformio.org/libraries/spirik/GEM) to the `lib_deps` option in your project `platformio.ini`:

 ```
 lib_deps =